ERMI: Environmental Relative Mouldiness Index

-Using an ERMI to determine the species of mould can be helpful in a mould investigation for a number of reasons.
-One of which being that certain moulds are associated with certainsubstrates.
-For example Stachybotrys grows well on wet cellulasic material, so if it is present an assessor will look in the walls as Gyprock/drywall could be that source.
+Determining the species of mould can be helpful for a number of reasons.
+One of which being that certain moulds are associated with certain substrates.
+For example, Stachybotrys grows well on wet cellulasic material, so if it is present an assessor will look in the walls as Gyprock/drywall could be that source.
 Other species of mould are associated with flooring and carpeting so if certain types of mould are present they might indicate a problem behind carpet or other flooring.

 From the perspective of the health of occupants, there are published relationships between certain mould species and deleterious health consequences.

 MouldLab offer two methods for collecting dust samples.
 The original ERMI process used vacuum dust sampling where a special nozzle is fitted to a vacuum cleaner and a sample of dust is taken by masking off a 900 x 1800mm rectangle in the occupants living room and a similar area in the master bedroom.
 They are each vacuumed for 5 minutes to obtain a composite sample.
 One clear advantage of this test is that the carpet acts as a repository for the mould spores to collect over time.
 An issue that also occurs is that when a home has been water damaged the carpet may have been removed.
 We have included a video on the product page that outlines the steps for vacuum sampling.